IRS Forms

 Penalties, reasonable cause, and how to protect your margins

 The penalty regime is stiff and it compounds.
 The IRS can assess $25,000 per form per year for failing to file Form 5472 or for failing to maintain required records.
-If you do not correct the issue within 90 days after the IRS notifies you, another $25,000 can be charged for every 30 days, or part of a 30‑day period, that the failure continues.
+If you do not correct the issue within 90 days after the IRS notifies you, another $25,000 can be charged for every 30 days, or part of a 30‑day period, that the failure continues, and there is no statutory cap on this continuation amount.
 That escalation applies with respect to each related party.
 Substantially incomplete forms are treated as failures to file.

 If something went wrong, you can request penalty abatement for reasonable cause with detailed facts, timelines, and proof of prompt correction.
 Be specific about events outside your control, show the steps you took, and include updated forms and records.